UDC-GAC/SeQual-Stream/README.md

 #### Important notes about JavaFX

 In order to use SeQual-GUI, you need a JRE 1.8 flavour **with bundled JavaFX** support.
 For simplicity, it is **recommended to use Oracle JRE 1.8** which already includes the required JavaFX libraries.
 Otherwise, you must ensure that such libraries are available on your system or that you use a JRE 1.8 flavour with them (i.e. BellSoft, Azu Zulu).
 Note that most JRE 1.8 versions from OpenJDK do not provide JavaFX libraries, which are available to be installed separately on some systems.
-On UNIX-based systems, you can use the [SDKMAN manager](https://sdkman.io) to install a JRE 1.8 flavour with JavaFX, which are those listed with the FX suffix when executing the command: sdk list java.
+On UNIX-based systems, you can use the [SDKMAN! manager](https://sdkman.io) to install a JRE 1.8 flavour with JavaFX, which are those flavours listed with the FX suffix when executing the command *sdk list java*.

 #### GUI